In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 How long time until Tesla catches up with Infiniti?

-Perhaps Tesla's growth rate will soon decline rapidly - or even shrink below zero - and Tesla will never catch up with Infiniti.
+Perhaps Tesla's growth rate will soon decline rapidly - or even shrink below zero - and it will never catch up with Infiniti.
 But let's take Tesla's current annual growth rate of 50%, as well as Infiniti's 7%, and see how soon these two companies would "get close" at the rate of current trends.

 2017